Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 No. Test Ton Verre® bracelets and cards target GHB and ketamine.
 They do not detect all substances that may be involved in chemical submission, such as certain medications, benzodiazepines, sedatives, antihistamines, opioids, or other drugs.

 No. A negative test does not guarantee the absence of danger.
-It only means that the device did not react to the targeted substances under the usage conditions.
+It only means the device did not react to the targeted substances under the usage conditions.
 When in doubt, do not consume the drink.

 How long does it take to get a result?